EgorZakharov97/EgorZakharov.github.io/README.md

 * Windows [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/getting-started/getting-started-with-windows-powershell?view=powershell-6) docs

 # Authors and Acknowledgements
+* This tutorial was written by [Egor Zakharov](https://github.com/mang0g0rilla)
-* Thnaks to [James Grant](https://github.com/sproogen) for creating modern-resume-theme that we used in this project.
+* Thanks to [James Grant](https://github.com/sproogen) for creating modern-resume-theme that we used in this project.
+* Thanks to [Tom Preston-Werner](https://en.wikipedia.org/wiki/Tom_Preston-Werner), [Chris Wanstrath](https://en.wikipedia.org/wiki/Chris_Wanstrath), [P. J. Hyett](https://en.wikipedia.org/wiki/P._J._Hyett) and `P. J. Hyett`, the founders of GitHub for giving us the ability to host projects and pages online using their platform.

 # FAQ's
 #### Why does GitHub Pages gives me a 404 error?